sollecitom/corda-di-container-spike/README.md

 This module defines a flow initiated by `QueryClusterAverageTemperature` defined in `cordapp-1`, which uses the Dependency Injection
 Container to inject dependencies inside the flow, and to read properties in a cascading way.

 Relevant dependencies:
 - javax.inject:javax.inject
+- javax.annotation:jsr250-api
+- corda
+- cordapp-1

+### cordapp-2v2

+This module represents a newer version of module `cordapp-2`.
+It has the same packages and types, with different behaviour.

+Relevant dependencies:
+- javax.inject:javax.inject